 - All applicants are required to attend an admissions interview.
 To be scheduled for an interview, you must complete the admissions application and submit all required information to the admissions office.
 We recommend you submit all materials by the listed priority deadline.
 The Education Leadership (EDLE) program office will contact you directly to schedule your interview.

 - The EDLE Master’s Degree (30 credits total; the 24 credits for the EDLE Graduate Certificate plus an additional 6 credits) is a program that allows candidates to earn an Master's degree in Education Leadership and pursue Administrative Licensure.
-The modes of delivery are online, face-to-face on campus or in a hybrid format in a regional cohort.
+The modes of delivery are online, hybrid (in person on campus and online), or hybrid in a regional cohort.

 - The EDLE Graduate Certificate (24 credits) is a program that allows candidates who already have a Master’s degree an option to pursue Administrative Licensure without pursuing an additional master’s degree.
-The modes of delivery are online, face-to-face on campus or in a hybrid format in a regional cohort.
+The modes of delivery are online, hybrid (in person on campus and online), or hybrid in a regional cohort.

 - The EDLE Master's Concentration in Independent School Leadership (30 credits) non-licensure program is taught fully online.